"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 Roxanne gave a glad cry and hurried over to her, followed by Kavi Singh, the Protego Club president.

 What's she doing here?
-Albus mouthed at him.
+Albus mouthed.

 Scorpius raised his eyebrows and signed, I don't know.